mchasteen/k8s-homelab/README.md

 Example:

-- 192.168.0.15-29 for static IPs.
+- 192.168.0.15-19 for static IPs.
 - 192.168.0.25-150 for dynamic IPs.

 I use two IP pools.
 One IP pool for dynamically allocated IPs for applications and one for statically assigned IPs.
-You really wont need many static IPs in the static pool.
-I only use them for my hmoe lab DNS services when need an IP.
+You really won't need many static IPs in the static pool.
+I only use them for my home lab DNS services when I need an IP.
 Once you install the external-dns plugin, kubernetes will dynamically add DNS records for the services you deploy.

 ## Node Hardware
 You do not need the same [hardware](https://docs.k3s.io/installation/requirements#hardware) for each node, but I do recommend the same [processor architecture](https://docs.k3s.io/installation/requirements#architecture) (x86_64 vs arm64).